-Employee engagement will be one of the most important differentiators for organizations in 2019, and it’s an issue that nearly every organizational leader has thought about recently.
+Employee engagement is one of the most important differentiators for organizations, and it’s an issue that nearly every organizational leader has thought about recently.
 It’s the emotional commitment an employee has to their role, their organization, and stakeholders.
 Engaged employees feel like part of a larger mission, are aware of how their work helps them grow, and understand the impact they make on others.

 When employees feel engaged, results have shown that organizations benefit from higher customer satisfaction levels, improved productivity, and greater profits.
 So what can you focus on this year to reap the benefits of employee engagement in your own organization?

-In this article, we’ll review the 8 important employee engagement trends of 2019 that you can leverage this year and share quotes from successful organizational leaders along the way:
+In this article, we’ll review the 8 important employee engagement trends that you can leverage and share quotes from successful organizational leaders along the way:

 1. Purpose at work

 Successful, engaged teams are made up of employees who have a sense of purpose.
 Everyone can find purpose in their profession, and that includes people who aren’t doctors, teachers, or police officers.
 Every role exists for a reason, and when individuals understand the impact of their efforts, it’s easier to work toward goals and feel a sense of purpose.

 When polled on career priorities, 57% of younger Americans responded that the most important factor was personally enjoyable and meaningful work.
 Attaining a sense of fulfillment is necessary for optimal engagement.
 According to Imperative’s Arthur Woods, work is no longer the means to an end, and intrinsic motivators are more powerful today than ever before.

 Purpose is our usefulness, the unique contribution that we and our jobs make on others.
 Because research finds our brains are hard-wired for contribution, we are rewarded when we focus on purpose in the form of oxytocin, dopamine, and serotonin.
 These are the neurotransmitters that make us more motivated, more fulfilled, and more physically optimized to do our work well.
 This is why purpose is a key driver of engagement.